Luke 10 – The Sending of the Seventy

 a.
 A certain woman named Martha welcomed Him into her house: Martha and Mary, along with their brother Lazarus, were two dear friends of Jesus who lived in Bethany.
 It’s easy to imagine that Martha wanted everything perfect when Jesus came to visit.

 i.
-“If this village was Bethany, where Martha and Mary lived, at less than two miles’ distance from Jerusalem.”
+A certain village: “If this village was Bethany, where Martha and Mary lived, [it was] at less than two miles’ distance from Jerusalem.”
 (Clarke)

 b.
 Mary, who also sat at Jesus’ feet and heard His word: Martha didn’t get the help she wanted from her sister Mary.
 It wasn’t that Mary was lazy – she prepared as well as Martha, but Mary also sat at Jesus’ feet.